 Services.
 Client shall provide to TowerData a copy of its data file (the “Client File”) for the purpose of appending Licensed Data to such file.
 The appending of Licensed Data to the Client File (the “Services”) shall be performed by TowerData or its contractor or agent at the computer facilities of TowerData or such authorized contractor or agent.

 Ownership.
 Client acknowledges that the Licensed Data is owned or licensed by TowerData or the licensor who provided the Licensed Data to TowerData (collectively the “Data Suppliers”), and that Client has no proprietary rights in the Licensed Data other than those granted hereunder.
 Subject to the license grant in Section 1, the Client File shall remain the exclusive property of Client.
 Except as otherwise provided herein, TowerData will never share or disclose Client’s data to any third party; however, TowerData may use Client's data for internal data indexing, data linkage, and data inferencing (including making inferences about a data subject's demographic data), in order to improve TowerData's products and services.
 For example, Client’s data may reveal that two email addresses that already exist in TowerData's database belong to the same individual.
 TowerData may retain that association.
+TowerData will delete the client’s file and data after 30 days to ensure membership privacy.

 Limitations on Use of the Licensed Data.
 Client may use the Licensed Data in accordance with the following permitted uses, subject to the restrictions set forth herein: